HackYourFuture/HTML-CSS/Week1/MAKEME.md

 When writing the CSS include the following:

 -   Some CSS properties, like: `margin`, `padding`, `color`, etc.
+-   You are NOT allowed to use CSS frameworks (like Bootstrap or MaterializeCSS)

 ## SUBMIT YOUR HOMEWORK!